anishsingh42/Search-Query-Django/README.md

 ## Usage

-To run the ProBlogs project locally, follow these steps:
+To run the Search-Query-Django project locally, follow these steps:
 1. Clone the repository:
    ```git clone  https://github.com/anishsingh42/Search-Query-Django.git```
 2. Navigate to the project directory: cd Search-Query-Django